C Cup Breasts – Perfect C Cup Boobs Example, Comparisons & Best C Cup Bras

 Keep in mind that this is just an estimated value.
 If you need to know the exact weight of your breasts, please visit your doctor.

 Breast augmentation: should you have a C cup breast augmentation?

 If you’re thinking about breast augmentation surgery, going for a C cup simply because it’s the most popular size won’t be enough.
 You need to keep in mind that a C cup on the girl next door will not necessarily look the same on you, and that’s because we all have different bodies, heights and weighs.

 And if you’re asking yourself “are c cups a good size?”, another thing to keep in mind is that, although you’re free to choose whichever size you wish, the larger the implant the heavier it will be.
 So if you’re an AA and want to have a D cup, the weight difference might feel too uncomfortable because you’re not used to it.
 It can also affect your posture or cause back and shoulder pain.

 We would suggest to go for no more than a two size cup difference.
 A C cup would be ideal for women who have a natural A or B cup.

 The Best Bras for C Size Breasts

 If you measured your breasts and realized you’re a C cup, chances are you’re probably either not wearing the right bra style or the right size, just like most women.
-I’ve compiled the best bra styles for C size cups to simplify your search:
+Whether you’re looking for push up bras or a padded bra, I’ve compiled the best bra styles for C size cups to simplify your search: